Skip to content

 """

-policies to modify their accepted signature.
+modify their accepted signature.
+They can be convniently defined

 A: The type of nodes that the transformer removes from search